LITUATUI/M3UPT/README.md

 * CPU: Amlogic S905X4, S905Y4 or S905W2 (all these support the latest AV1 video codec)
 * RAM: 4 GB

 Affordable Android TV boxes with Amlogic CPUs are usually much better supported than the ones powered by Rockchip or Allwinner.
 You can buy a decent device with the Amlogic S905W2 CPU and 4 GB of RAM for around 50 euros.
+Visit the sponsors if you want to get one.

 ---